awdtyo/awdtyo/README.md

 ### About Me

-- I’m currently focused on **Agentic AI and Generative AI**.
+- Research Intern at **National Institute of Technology, Durgapur**.
-- Deepening my expertise in **Deep Learning architectures** using PyTorch and TensorFlow.
+- Focused in developing multimodal intelligent systems for Computer Vision.
-- Developing intelligent systems for **threat detection, malware analysis, and network security**.
+- Expertise in Computer Vision, Retrieval Augmented Generation Systems & Deep Neural Nets.